-The first successful birth of a child after in vitro fertilization treatment, Louise Brown , occurred in 1978.
-Louise Brown was born as a result of a natural in vitro fertilization cycle where no stimulation was done.
+The first successful birth of a child after in vitro fertilization treatment, Louise Brown, occurred in 1978.
+Louise Brown was born due to a natural in vitro fertilization cycle where no stimulation was done.

 The procedure was carried out at Dr. Kershaw’s Cottage Hospital (now Dr. Kershaw’sHospice ) in Royton, Oldham.

-Robert G. Edwards received the Nobel Prize in Physiology or Medicine in 2010, the physiologist who co-developed the treatment along with Patrick Steptoe ; Steptoe was not eligible for consideration since the Nobel Prize is not awarded posthumously.
+Robert G. Edwards received the Nobel Prize in Physiology or Medicine in 2010, the physiologist who co-developed the treatment along with Patrick Steptoe; Steptoe was not eligible for consideration since the Nobel Prize was not awarded posthumously.

-Adriana Iliescu had the record of being the oldest woman to give birth through in vitro fertilization and donated ovum, when she gave birth in 2004 at the age of 66, a record approved in 2006.
+Adriana Iliescu had the record of being the oldest woman to give birth through in vitro fertilization and donated ovum when she gave birth in 2004 at the age of 66, a form approved in 2006.

-After in vitro fertilization treatment, some couples can become pregnant without any fertility treatment.
-In 2012 it was estimated that five million children were born worldwide using in vitro fertilization and other assisted reproduction techniques.
+Some couples can become pregnant after in vitro fertilization treatment without any fertility treatment.
+In 2012, five million children were born worldwide using in vitro fertilization and other assisted reproduction techniques.

-From the Latin meaning “in glass”, the term “in vitro” is used because the first biological experiments involving tissue culture outside the living organism from which they originated were carried out in glass containers such as beakers, tubes of test or Petri dishes.
+From the Latin meaning “in glass,” the term “in vitro” is used because the first biological experiments involving tissue culture outside the living organism from which they originated were carried out in glass containers such as beakers, tubes of the test, or Petri dishes.

-Nowadays, the scientific term “in vitro” is used to refer to any biological procedure that is performed outside the organism in which it would normally have occurred, to distinguish it from an in vivo procedure, where the tissue remains within the living organism within the body. which is usually found
+Nowadays, the scientific term “in vitro” refers to any biological procedure performed outside the organism.
+It would usually have occurred to distinguish it from an in vivo procedure, where the tissue remains within the living organism within the body. which is usually found

-A colloquial term for babies conceived as a result of in vitro fertilization, “test tube babies”, refers to containers in the form of glass or plastic resin tubes, called test tubes, which are commonly used in chemistry laboratories and biology.
+A colloquial term for babies conceived from in vitro fertilization, “test-tube babies,” refers to containers in glass or plastic resin tubes, called test tubes, which are commonly used in chemistry laboratories and biology.

 However, in vitro fertilization is usually done in shallower containers called Petri dishes.
-A method of in vitro fertilization, autologous endometrial coculture, is actually done in organic material, but is still considered in vitro fertilization.
+A method of in vitro fertilization, autologous endometrial coculture, is done in organic material but is still considered in vitro fertilization.

-In vitro fertilization can be used to overcome female infertility when it is due to problems with the fallopian tubes, which makes it difficult to fertilize in vivo.
+In vitro fertilization can be used to overcome female infertility due to problems with the fallopian tubes, which makes it difficult to fertilize in vivo.